 Known for soccer, safaris, and shark diving, South Africa is the southernmost country in Africa.
 It's a land of adventure.
 It's also land of deep pain.
 Several decades since apartheid formally ended, South Africa still needs healing and reconciliation.
 Social injustice and racial prejudice are still rampant.
 Although they live in one of the wealthiest countries on the continent, most of the population outside of big cities are poor.
 And like the rest of sub-Saharan Africa, this country struggles with a high rate of AIDS/HIV.
 Will you share the adventure of the Kingdom of God in South Africa?

-The Republic of Madagascar, which contains the 4th largest island in the world, is a nature lover’s dream - over 90% of its wildlife is found nowhere else on earth.
-Its name has even been thrown out as a loose possibility for the location of the biblical Garden of Eden.
-Yet while this land is so full of evidence for the Creator, its people search for God in the wrong places.
-Over 50% of the population practices traditional religion and ancestor worship, while most of the 41% who practice Christianity - Protestant and Catholic - do so while mixing in traditional religious practices.
-Though paradise, the people of Madagascar live in darkness.
-You will spend your month on this island in the Indian Ocean living the light of Christ and pointing everyone you meet to their Creator.
+Madagascar, the 4th largest island in the world, is a nature lover’s dream.
+Over 90% of its wildlife is found nowhere else on earth.
+It’s even been called a potential location for the Garden of Eden.
+This land is so full of evidence for the Creator, yet its people search for God in the wrong places.
+Over 55% of the population practices traditional religion and ancestor worship.
+Will you live the light of Christ in one of the most beautiful islands on earth?

 Jamaica’s lush mountains descend to white, sandy beaches.
 The smell of coffee and jerk spices drift in the air.
 But high in the hills, families crowd into ramshackle houses, little more than sheds.
 Homelessness is rampant, mothers abandon children they can’t feed, and many Jamaican people turn to false gods to answer their desperate pleas for help.
 From serving in food kitchens to helping with sports ministry or VBS at a school for the blind and hearing impaired to finishing long neglected projects for ministries focused on sharing the gospel, there is a lot your team could do to serve the people of Jamaica.
 In the true Jamaican way of "No worries, mon," plans change often, leaving room for God to speak and to lead.
 Keep an open heart to serve where the need is the greatest.